 How targeted advertisements work

 So, let’s say you’ve been shopping the TJ Maxx home section for something to add to your living space and discussing your options with a few friends.
-Not even a week later, those options are showing up in display ads alongside your newsfeed.
+Not even a week later, those options show up in display ads alongside your newsfeed.
 Here are a few ways this can happen:

 • You were logged into your social account while browsing the products.